bhargavkulk/trinity/ISA.md

 The 16-bit `OFFSET` is unconditionally subtracted from the program counter.
 - Throws error if the `OFFSET` cannot be represented as an unsigned 16-bit integer.
 - Throws error if the `OFFSET` is greater than the program counter

+## `POP`
+Topmost element of the stack is discarded.

+## `ARR 8'bSIZE`
+Pushes a new array on stack with `SIZE` as dimension.

+## `ARRSET`
+Pops array pointer and indices and value from stack and sets the element of the array at the indices to that value.

+## `ARRGET`
+Pops array pointer and indices from stack and get the value saved in the array at the indices.

+## `DEL`
+Pops pointer to array from the stack and deletes it.